 - a calm or quiet mood, especially after agitated or emotional behavior

 Even if they aren’t considering suicide, these signs may still suggest something serious is going on.
 While it’s important to look at the whole picture and not assume these signs always indicate suicidality, it’s also best to take these signs seriously.
 If someone shows concerning signs or symptoms, check in on them and ask how they’re feeling.
+The loss of a loved one by suicide is a deeply painful and traumatizing experience.
+Often after police, firefighters and paramedics leave the scene, there is a suicide clean up required.

 How to ask someone if they’re feeling suicidal?